mongodb-industry-solutions/Credit_score/README.md

 This GitHub repository presents a demo in which you will be able to log on to a client that has already submitted a Credit card application.
 This approach can be applied to other credit products – like personal loans, mortgages, corporate loans, and trade finance credit lines – and their applications without necessarily confining them to a credit card product only.
 Its main functionality is for the customer to use generative AI (GenAI) to get a detailed explanation of why the application was rejected.
 We will also leverage MongoDB vector search capabilities to provide recommendations of different cards that might be more adapted for the customer.

 > [!Warning]
-> This demo uses LLMs.
-We will be using Fireworks.ai and therefore will need an API key, which is not included here.
-However, you can still sign up for free with your Google account [here](https://fireworks.ai/login).
-You can also choose to use Google Gemini or OpenAI ChatGPT (with some light code changes) by switching to the "main" branch.
+> This demo uses LLMs, we will be using Google Gemini and therefore will need an API Key, which is not included in here.
+You can also decide to change to an OpenAI model but will require some light code changes and an OpenAI API Key.

 ## Installation of the Demo